aldolipani/PoolBiasEstimators/README.md

         prints this usage text
 ```

+This application provides to commands, one to analysis pool bias, and the second to generate pools.

+## biasAnalysis Command

-## Analysis of the Pool Bias of a Test Collection
+### Analysis of the Pool Bias of a Test Collection
 The analysis of the pool bias of a test collection consists in a report that is based on the calculation of how much the score of a run would have been different if an entity had not taken part in the construction of the pool.
 Where with entity is meant a single run or all the runs submitted by an organization to which the selected run belongs.
 To simulate the effect of the test collection on a new system, for each run is unpooled its entity and then the new score compared with the pooled one, where with to unpool is meant pragmatically that all the uniquely identified documents by the given entity are removed from the relevance assessments.
 In this way it is possible to compare the score of a run when its entity is and is not part of the pool, and calculate